cyclonePort · Weather Surveillance Instrumentation

 A wind vane — also called a wind direction sensor, wind direction indicator, weather vane, or anemoscope — is the instrument that measures the compass bearing from which the wind is blowing.
 Wind direction is one of the two fundamental wind measurements (alongside wind speed), and it carries distinct meteorological intelligence that speed alone cannot provide: it tells you where the air mass is coming from, what weather it is carrying, what it will do to smoke and airborne hazards, and — crucially — whether a frontal passage is about to change conditions at your site.

 In a cyclonePort weather surveillance station, the wind direction sensor delivers continuous 0–360° directional data through the RadarOmega platform, updated in real time alongside wind speed, gusts, temperature, humidity, barometric pressure, rain gauge, lightning detection, and camera feeds.
-Wind direction data powers directional wind shift alerts that precede frontal passages, smoke and plume tracking applications, and multi-sensor safety protocols for outdoor operations.

 Wind direction is the direction FROM which the wind blows — a critical distinction